On cusps and flat tops: Introduction

 \begin{section}{Regularly returning intervals} The following lemma is simple and known.
 We include the proof for completeness and as an introduction to the arguments we will use later on, concerning points `going to the large scale'. \begin{lem} Let $f$ be a \epsgamma map and suppose $\mu \in \scrM(f)$ has positive finite Lyapunov exponent $\chi_\mu$.

-Repelling periodic points are dense in the support of $\mu$.
-The collection of inverse images (i.e. the closure of the backward orbit) of some periodic point is dense in the support of $\mu$. \end{lem} \beginpf Firstly, if $\mu$ has atoms then it is concentrated on a periodic orbit and the result is trivial, so we can assume that $\mu$ is non-atomic.

-Let $U$ be an open interval of positive measure.
-For the first part it suffices to show that there are periodic points in $U$.
+Inside any interval $U$ of positive measure, there are positive measure intervals $W \subset V$ and $n$ large such that $f^n$ maps $W$ diffeomorphically onto $V$ with $|Df^n_{|W}| >2$.
+The closure of the set of repelling periodic points has full ($\mu$-) measure.
+The closure of the collection of inverse images (i.e. the closure of the backward orbit) of some periodic point has full measure. \end{lem} \beginpf Let $U$ be an open interval of positive measure.
 Let $(Y, F, \overline{\mu})$ be the natural extension for $(f, \mu)$.
 Modulo a set of $\overline{\mu}$-measure zero one can write

 where the functions come from Theorem \ref{thm:NeilUnstableManif}, for $\eta < \chi_\mu$ a small positive constant.
 There is therefore a $k_0 > 2$ such that the set